Connecticut R&D Tax Credit: Everything You Need to Know

 Does Connecticut have an R&D credit?

 Yes, Connecticut offers C corporations the opportunity to claim both incremental AND non-incremental Research and Development Tax Credits for R&D expenses paid or incurred by the corporation within the state.
-The definition of qualified research expenses for both credits is expenses that may be deducted under IRC § 174 and basic research payments defined under IRC § 41.
+The definition of qualified research expenses for both credits is expenses that may be deducted under IRC § 174 and essential research payments defined under IRC § 41.

 Types of R&D Tax Credits in Connecticut